Meet James ‘Fish’ Gill

 As a consultant Fish advises on the development and delivery of contemporary rites of passage programs in schools and communities, and supports the development of transformative facilitation skills in facilitators and educators committed to the growth of compassionate, connected, courageous communities.

 Fish’s love of yoga has played an essential role in developing his sense of peace and contentment in a complex, challenging, ever changing world.
 His great passion is working with men who are keen to relate more closely to themselves and others, sharing yoga and breaking down modern misconceptions of yoga that can make it feel inaccessible.
-He teaches from the tradition of ISHTA- the Integrated Science of Hatha, Tantra and Ayurveda, having completed his yoga teacher training through Tamara Yoga in Perth, Western Australia.
+He teaches in Australia, Indonesia and Sri Lanka, from the tradition of ISHTA- the Integrated Science of Hatha, Tantra and Ayurveda, having completed his yoga teacher training through Tamara Yoga in Perth, Western Australia.

 His warm, compassionate facilitation style draws on his experiences as an educator, actor loving father of two young adults, and passionate, fallible human.
 He has presented to educators nationally and internationally on facilitating deep engagement and empowering communities in the face of difficulty.